List of tallest buildings in Spain

-This is a list of the tallest buildings in Spain.
 Since 2008 the tallest building in Spain has been the 250 m tall Torre de Cristal in Madrid.
-In recent years the number of skyscrapers in Spain has significantly grown, out of the buildings in this list just 18 were completed before the year 2000 with all others being completed after that year.
+In recent years the number of skyscrapers in Spain has significantly grown.
+Of the buildings in this list, just 18 were completed before the year 2000 with all others being completed after that year.

 For a list of the tallest architectural structures in Spain, which are not classified as buildings, like chimneys, towers and masts, see list of tallest structures in Spain.

-Tallest completed buildings
+Tallest completed buildings in Spain

 This list ranks all finished buildings in Spain that stand at least 100 m tall.
 This includes spires and architectural details but does not include antenna masts.
 An asterisk (*) indicates that the building is still under construction, but has been topped out.